hetal-kapadia/mvc-multi-tenant/README.md

 # mvc-multi-tenant
-Sample multi-tenant app in asp.net 5.
-Credits: Code Magazine.

-Please run sql scripts in DBScripts folder to create the structure and seed initial data.
+Run sql scripts in DBScripts folder for creating database and seed data.